 As a documentary photographer I love being able to people-watch, and markets are fantastic for that too.
 All the traders are sitting still, waiting for customers, so they’re usually happy to engage with you and let you take their photo.

-It’s fascinating to see what people are selling, too.
+It’s fascinating to see what people are selling.
 Beyond the usual fruit and veg that you might find in any market anywhere, there are always quite a few weird or surprising things on sale.
-Anyone for a tasty snack?
+Anyone for a tasty snack of fried locusts?

 It’s not unusual to see chicken for sale in a market, but I did find the juxtaposition of these live birds with their unfortunate relatives both poignant and also kind of darkly amusing.